The Muppie Chronicles

 2. staying married (as in, we’re having trouble doing it)

-And looking at my idealized fantasy of hipster love, I’m wondering if a little of this ain’t what we’re missing:
+And looking at all these hipsters, I’m wondering if a little of this relaxed, companionable inloveness ain’t what we’re missing.

-Now one could argue that this is, for a lot of reasons, not the appropriate model for Muslim relationships.
+Now one could argue that any non-Muslim model is, for a lot of reasons, not the appropriate model for Muslim relationships.
 I’m going to ignore that whole side of it for now, hoping you’ll forgive me – as I explore What the Hipsters Have and We Don’t.

 Speaking with some of my (not that much older) married friends, these are prominent commentaries on marriage (slash advice):